banhpete/Minesweeper-SEI-Project/README.md

  ![Image of Minesweeper](https://assets.rockpapershotgun.com/images/2018/09/ys28fd6a6tuz.png/RPSS/resize/760x-1/format/jpg/quality/90)

-The browser based game as close as possible to the description above, and similiar to what is being depicted above.
+The browser based game will be made as close as possible to the description above, and similiar to what is being depicted above.

 If time is not a constraint, the following features will also be added to the browser based game in the following order:
 - Two player mode where the objective is reversed, and the player must find the most mines.
 The player will take turns uncovering the cells to look for mines.
 If a mine is found the player will be allowed to continue their turn, if no mine is found the player turn will end and the next player will be allowed to uncover mines.
 - Abilities in the two player mode that will allow one player to disrupt the other player's ability to find mines.
 - An AI to play against the player